-The Board meets every month (rotating between Kirkwall and Stromness).
-Each board meeting is followed by an Open meeting where members and non-members are welcome to attend – This is a discussion forum, usually with a guest speaker, to talk about a wide variety of topics.
-Entrance is free to members and £3 for non-members (who are welcome to join on the night)
+Open meeting are also currently held online, via Zoom, at 7pm on the 1st Tuesday of every month where members and non-members are welcome to attend – This is a discussion forum, usually with a guest speaker, to talk about a wide variety of topics.

 Today, OREF has over 100 members, and is growing every year.
 Business members benefit from OREF’s promotion of members, showcasing of Orkney at conferences and trade shows, and hosting of high profile visitors to the county.
 OREF also puts on a regular schedule of public talks and events centred on the topic of renewable energy, and lobbies on strategic issues such as policy, grid and energy innovation which are relevant to Orkney as a whole.

 Full membership is open to any business or individual based within Orkney, and OREF also offers associate membership to those outside Orkney.
 Find out more or join OREF.

 As well as our function as a membership organisation, OREF also delivers a range of renewable energy projects and activities.

 OREF regularly organises or co-hosts renewable energy events, attends external events, conferences and industry meetings, and hosts visitors to Orkney.
 OREF events cover many different aspects of the renewable energy industry, and range from informative talks to local trade shows, and from consultation meetings to electric vehicle shows.

 We also run a range of our own projects and activities, and are proud to contribute research, data and opinions to Orkney’s renewable energy sector, and the wider renewables industry.
 OREF recently commissioned a comprehensive audit of energy in Orkney, while ongoing projects include microgenerator and electric vehicle databases for the county.